 Because the majority of my pain is located near my waist, that is where I typically wear it.
 However, when my knees decide to swell, I strap it above it and in no time the swelling is gone and I am good to go!

 While away from home, I listen to my body.
-If I feel tension building in the base of my neck, I move my device to that area.
+If I feel muscle tension building in the base of my neck, I move my device to that area.
 When my feet act up, I strap the device to my ankle.

 This drug-free device has thwarted many migraines, reduced swelling on my spine on the spot, and has kept me moving with minimal pain for two years.
 It has decreased how much pain I suffer from incoming storms or heatwaves.